gibbsly/bse/README.md

 ### Use
 This is a free to use utility that is made mostly for mapmaking development, it is optional to credit me.

+### Planned features
+- a large search function with a definable search area to register all spawners in defined rectangle